If you’re a blues and rock fan, you’re likely to have stumbled upon a song that had a guitar tuned in Open G.

 The Black Crowes – Twice As Hard

-The Black Crowes are known for using Open G regularly in most of their songs.
+The Black Crowes are known for using Open G in many of their songs.
 They have many slide oriented riffs too, which work great with this tuning.

 More Songs in Open G Tuning